-This flax seed crackers recipe is so nutty and rich, you’ll fall in love at the first bite!
+This flax seed crackers recipe is so nutty, rich, and (legit!!!) crunchy, you’ll fall in love at first bite!

 So roll up your sleeves and let’s get baking!

 Here are some of the many reasons why you’ll fall in love with this flax seed crackers recipes: